spotguides/spring-boot/README.md

 # spotguide-spring-boot
-A spotguide for a Spring Boot application which talks with MySQL database.
+A spotguide for a Spring Boot application which talks to a MySQL database.

 ```bash